kanzure/python-requestions/README.md

 # Requestions

 Requestions is a serialization library for [Requests](https://github.com/kennethreitz/requests) using JSON.
+Also, requestions includes a decorator called httpetrified for storing responses and replaying them in the future for HTTP testing without the live interwebz.

 ## Installing